Tributes paid to ‘Old Man Belfield’ - homeless man Michael Byrne

 Michael Byrne was for decades part of the fabric of college life at UCD.
 His body was found on the Belfield campus on Monday.
 Photograph: UCD Twitter/Humans of Ireland Facebook page

-Tributes have been paid following the death of a homeless man who lived on UCD’s campus in Dublin and became known affectionately by staff and students as “Old Man Belfield”.
+Tributes have been paid following the death of a homeless man who frequented UCD’s campus in Dublin and became known affectionately by staff and students as “Old Man Belfield”.

 University College Dublin named the man who, for decades, was part of the fabric of college life as Michael Byrne after the discovery of his body on the Belfield campus in south Dublin.